eezstreet/SWATEliteForce/README.md

 - Fixed SEF bug: Log being spammed with messages about trap penalties
 - Fixed SEF bug: Log being spammed with "Fast trace blocked!"
 - Fixed SEF bug: AI-controlled officers not shouting for compliance correctly in some situations
+- Fixed SEF bug: CS gas turning black in some situations
+- Fixed SEF bug: Officers not spawning with any equipment in the Training mission
-- Fixed SEF bug: Possible crash fix
+- Fixed SEF bug: Briefcase on Mt.
+Threshold Research Center sometimes falling through the floor
 - Fixed TSS bug: Night vision goggles alerting AIs.
 The idle hum sound effect can alert AIs from around corners etc
 - Fixed TSS bug: Explosion effects (from gas cans, nitrogen cans etc) not alerting AIs
 - Fixed TSS bug: Office workers on Department of Agriculture having broken morale levels (special thanks to sandman332 for this fix)